MoonisAmir10/Bomberman-Game-In-CPP-Using-OpenGL/README.md

 Currently, the bomberpacman is able to move in a relatively smooth fashion and there is edge/obstacle detection to some extent, although not perfect.
 Collision with the ghost also results in a game over.
 And the level resets to a random new layout.

 Bomb placement also works, and is centered.
 After a few seconds, it explodes, resulting in nearby destructable blocks and/or ghosts to be destroyed.
-Ofcourse, the player can die aswell.
+Ofcourse, the player can die as well.